 If you’re like many Americans, saving money on a consistent basis may be a struggle.
 You may save sometimes, but it can be difficult to maintain a consistent strategy.
 You may also find that you’re one of those people who can save, but you end up spending it on things like big-ticket items and vacations, instead of really squirrelling it away for a rainy day.

 The information below can help you develop an effective and consistent saving strategy that works for your budget.
 Keep in mind that a high debt load may prevent you from implementing or maintaining your saving strategy effectively.
-If you’re struggling with debt, give us a call at or complete a request for a Free Debt & Budget Analysis and a certified credit counselor will be in touch to discuss your options for debt relief.
+If you’re struggling with debt, give us a call at 1-888-294-3130 and a certified credit counselor will be in touch to discuss your options for debt relief.

 Step 1: See what you should be saving

 If you want to really be financially successful, most financial experts recommend that you should save about 10% of your income.
 That way, the amount you’re saving is proportional to your earnings.
 This is important because in general, people who make more have a higher cost of living, so they need a bigger financial safety net in case of emergencies and will require more money during retirement to live in the style they’re accustomed to living